BellingLauren/Team_7_Project_3/README_Itinera.md

 - `travel`, `flight`, `hotel`, `tour`, `api`, `name`, `date`, `airport`
 - Responses are tailored for user engagement and guidance.

+Fine tuning for the chatbot is located within the 'whisper_travel_fintune.py' file:
 ---

 ## 📌 Future Enhancements